crutcher/tapestry/docs/README.md

 ## Dialects

+Tapestry is structured with a modular graph system.

+A given graph is attached to a *LoomEnvironment*, which defines the legal node and tag types used in the graph; along with a collection of constraints and rules for the graph.

+In this way, dialects focused on different aspects of the tool chain can be developed and remain strictly defined, while sharing common scan and validation tooling.

 ### Operation Expression Dialect

 The [Operation Expression Dialect](dialects/OperationExpressionDialect.md) is a dialect for representing un-sharded operations and tensors in a graph.

 <img src="dialects/OperationExpressionDialect/example1.dot.png" width="25%"/>

+### Application Expression Dialect

+The Application Expression Dialect is a dialect for representing operation expressions sharded into application sub-shards in a graph.